Pennsylvania Sports Betting Laws

 Legal Age To Bet On Sports In Pennsylvania

-According to state law, the legal age to bet on sports in Pennsylvania is 21.
-This is the same age that is required for anyone that wants to gamble inside of a casino.
-When the casino’s offer mobile and online sports wagering options the required age to use them will still be 21.
+According to state law, the legal age to bet on sports in Pennsylvania is 21, which is also the state’s casino gambling age.
+For mobile betting within the state, an age of 21 is still required.
 The online offshore sportsbooks that many residents use now only accept players that are 18 or older.
 However, even though it might be tempting to get a three-year head start using this option, it is always recommended that you stick with the gambling ages assigned by the state.

 PA Sports Betting FAQ's

 Are Online Sportsbooks Safe To Use If You Live Pennsylvania?

 Absolutely.
 The Pennsylvania law allows residents to use online sportsbooks no matter where they are located in the state.
 There are also no penalties set for people that prefer to use online offshore sportsbooks instead of ones regulated by the state.
 The state also has no jurisdiction over the operations of these sites because they are housed in other countries.